TheIoTLearningInitiative/InternetOfThingsSensors/documentation/Mraa.md

 from there you can see that we need to installed at least version 0.7.0 of mraa.
 In the same fashion you can check the version of the installed libmraa0 library.

-simple mraa example, can be used to verify it is correctly installed and found by the compiler
+This simple mraa example, can be used to verify it is correctly installed and found by the compiler

 ```
 #include "mraa.h"